 Pair with… gin — there’s a dedicated bar for the spirit and the hotel has its own (made in collab with Tarquin’s).
 Drink with tonic or as a martini.

-Top tip You can be a pastry master too, with a workshop in the Pie Room.
+Top tip You can be a pastry master too, with a masterclass in the Pie Room.

 GO AFTER PAY-DAY